Players Expecting Packed Stadiums In Multan And Rawalpindi - UrduPoint

 Pakistan stars representing the two home sides Multan Sultans (Shahid Afridi and Shan Masood) and Islamabad United (Faheem Ashraf and Asif Ali) have their hopes pinned on full attendances at both venues for what should be an incredible celebration of cricket in the cricket-mad cities.

-Multan Sultans all-rounder Shahid Afridi said: “Multan Sultans will play their HBL PSL matches for the first time in front of their home crowd.
+Multan Sultans all-rounder Shahid Afridi said on Tuesday : "Multan Sultans will play their HBL PSL matches for the first time in front of their home crowd.
 I am hopeful of seeing a full stadium as Multan fans are passionate about the game.
 I am focusing on a great all-round performance in the tournament.

-I hope to entertain the Multan fans both with my batting and leg-spin bowling.”